x1o/keypr/README.md

 ## Raison d'etre

-Why would such a thing exist?
+Pardon me -- a password manager in R?
+But why?
 Very simple: the author had a *sudden urge* to write it.

 ## Installation